Survey Arno’s life

 • dancing gives me energy

-• money = promise of future energy
+• money = promise of access to a future energy flow

 • Observe flow

-• working on challenging problems
+• working on interesting (to me) problems

 • removing obstacles